CutaneousBioinf/LiteratureMiningTool/RelatMap/Disease2DrugMapper/README.md

 Prerequisites:

 ** Disease lexicon and chemical/drug lexicon are required to run the project.
 Disease lexicon can be generated from UMLS Metathesaurus by using semantic types related to diseases (refer ConceptMap:UMLSMetathesaurusCompiler for related Java codes).
-Please refer https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/ for license requirement, download and installation of UMLS Metathesaurus.
+Please refer to: https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/ for license requirements, download, and installation of UMLS Metathesaurus.

 ** Chemical/drug lexicon is required to run the project.
 The lexicon can be compiled from three resources namely UMLS Metathesaurus, DrugBank and PharmGKB (refer DrugDict:DrugsDictionaryCompiler and ConceptMap:UMLSMetathesaurusCompiler for related Java codes).

-** The project also requires a local version of PubMed database (refer ConceptMap:LocalPubmedDatabaseCompiler and ConceptMap:PubMedXMLParser for related Java codes).
+** The project also requires a local version of PubMed database (Please refer to ConceptMap:LocalPubmedDatabaseCompiler and ConceptMap:PubMedXMLParser for related Java codes).

 ** MedTagger is required for executing the code and it has to be merged with our Java code (e.g. src/edu/mayo/nlp/).
 MedTagger is meant for indexing biomedical concepts (e.g. disease, chemical, drug) based on a lexicon and distributed as an Open health Natural Language Processing project (OHNLP).